GamesCreed

 Age of Empires IV is a great RTS experience, but it fails to distinguish itself sufficiently from Age of Empires 2.

 The king is back.
-It’s been 16 years since the release of the last numbered entry in the Age of Empires franchise, the underappreciated and often forgotten Age of Empire III.
+It’s been 16 years since the release of the last numbered entry in the Age of Empires franchise, the underappreciated and often forgotten Age of Empires III.
 However, Age of Empires has remained a household name among RTS enthusiasts.

 Age of Empires II: Age of Kings and its expansion, The Conquerors, are still deeply regarded within strategy nerds’ hearts.
 A couple of years back, the release of its definitive edition created an extended experience embracing the modding community.